luckykhalid/Globex-Database/README.md

 If it isn't, run `docker start module-09-container` to start it.
 If you stop the container for any reason (e.g. restarting your machine) you'll need to run this command.

-Open SQL Server Management Studio and connect with the following details:
+Connect to the database with the following details:
-Server name: `localhost,1433`
+Server name: `localhost`
+Port Number: 1433
+_Note, in SSMS you provide server name and post together using this syntax: `localhost,1433`_
 Authentication: `SQL Server Authentication`
 Login: `sa`
 Password: `Password123!`

-Under `Databases` there should be a db called `globex`, with tables populated with data.
-You can see the tables by expanding `globex` and then the `Tables` folder.
-Right-click and **Select Top 1000 Rows** for a quick preview of the data in each table.